Toronto's New City-wide Zoning By-law

 Do not miss the opportunity to protect your appeal rights

-Any changes to Official Plan policies and land use designations including permitted uses may impact development permissions and the value of lands.
+Any changes to Official Plan policies and land use designations including permitted uses, may impact development permissions and the value of lands.
 The proposed transition provisions may not adequately protect your property rights.

 Some key points that you may want to take into consideration, whether or not you are seeking to develop or redevelop land, are as follows: